 From “Britannia” to “Angleland”

-There was a change of name.
+Among these consequences was a change of name.
 Britannia, the Roman name for Britain, became an archaism, and a new name was adopted.
 “Angleland,” the place where the Angles lived, is what we call England today.

 Latin did not become a common language anywhere in the British Isles.
 Instead, the Germanic language of the conquerors became the standard vernacular.